mmabey/fhirdatetime/README.rst

 Creation
 ********

-The :any:`DateTime` class is designed to be used to store date/datetime values from FHIR payloads (which are JSON strings), you can create instances from :obj:`str`
+The ``fhirdatetime.DateTime`` class is designed to be used to store date/datetime values from FHIR payloads (which are JSON strings), you can create instances from ``str``
 values:

 >>> DateTime("2021-03-15")